Goulustis/Notebook/docs/duoboot.md

 │   │   └── other boot-related files
 ```

 rename the `bootmgfw.efi` to `ori_bootmgfw.efi`.
-Copy `grub.efi` to the directory.
+Copy `grub.efi` to the directory and rename it as the original windows efi, `bootmgfw.efi`.
 Reboot the PC should boot into grub